 I gained from my seasonal work an appreciation of the hopes and fears of my co workers which has ensured that as an employee and as a manager since then, that I have an emotional intelligence which has led me to learn to value and understand the challenging situations of others.

 So back to Camus and his obligation and morality and how that quote and my adaption might have meaning to you…When you undertake seasonal work please don’t take it for granted.
 Learn about yourself and others, record and reflect on the skills and attributes that you already have but also the ones you are gaining or developing.
-These will be the foundations to support the rest of your life.
+These will be the foundations to support the rest of your life – there are such benefits of a seasonal job.
 I hope I have proved this to you and have practiced what I believe in this short biographical blog.

 After graduating with a History and English degree and a Postgraduate Diploma in Careers Guidance, Tom has worked as a Careers Adviser in public sector and university work environments; working with a range of young people and adults with varying career needs and expectations.
 He has also continued to support and develop colleagues as a manager and as an experienced trainer for his professional body AGCAS.